 For decades, anesthesiologists advised patients not to eat or drink at all after midnight the night before their surgery—a guideline referred to in the medical world as “NPO after midnight.”

-Still, many anesthesiologists continue adhere to “NPO past midnight” rule for all surgical patients.
+Despite the recent recommedations, many anesthesiologists continue adhere to “NPO past midnight” rule for all surgical patients.

 “We have good evidence that drinking clear liquids until two hours before surgery is safe, but we continue to have this dogma about not eating or drinking anything after midnight, which is just a number picked out of the air,” said Anesthesiologist Joyce Wahr, MD, FAHA, the director of the new University of Minnesota Health Preoperative Assessment Center (PAC).